 For 36 years, the Spodek Law Group has been serving the good residents of New York from all five boroughs with dedicated family law service.
 Whether you are from Queens, Staten Island, Brooklyn or anywhere in between, our centrally located Manhattan office is literally steps away from all of the major train junctions that connect New York City.
 We also have the ability to advise you over video chat if you cannot make an appointment for any reason.

 For 36 years, we have cultivated knowledge and relationships within the New York family law court system that will help turn the tide in your favor.
 Our attorneys understand the unique personalities of the people who will be making decisions about your family.
 We know how to bring evidence before them in a language that they can understand.
-We will use both our knowledge of precedent as well as the professional personalities of our attorneys to present your case in the possible light.
+We will use both our knowledge of precedent as well as the professional personalities of our attorneys to present your case in the best possible light.

 5.5% of the residents of New York City have undergone a divorce.
 Modification of visitation cases often come with divorce cases.
 If you are one of the people who fit into this category, fear not: We have plenty of experience with just this type of case.
 We will be able to assign you a dedicated lawyer specifically to research your case and find precedent law that will apply to you.